docker/docs/get-started/part2.md

 ## Build the App

 That's it!
-You don't need Python or anything in `requirements.txt` on your system, nor will building or running this app install them.
+You don't need Python or anything in `requirements.txt` on your system, nor will building or running this app install them on your system.
 It doesn't seem like you've really set up an environment with Python and Flask, but you have.

 Here's what `ls` should show: